carlomilanesi/measures-rs/docs/Tutorial.md

 Then, its value is converted to its corresponding decibels value, by calling the method `to_decibels`.
 The result is a number, and it is printed as `-30.0`.

-Then, this decibels value is converted back to its corresponding linear value, by calling the method `from_decibels`.
+Then, this decibels value is converted back to its corresponding linear value, by calling the method `decibels_to_value`.
 The result is a number, and it is printed as `0.0010`.

 These operations are defined in the trait `Decibel`, implemented for the types `f32` and `f64`.